 From the legal perspective, using services like Code Push is permitted by Apple as long as you:

 - Don’t change the purpose of the app in the Code Push update

 - Don’t offer an app which is mainly a code distribution platform and serves as a store for other apps

 React Native and Code Push: The Great Tandem

 To sum up: the React Native and Code Push duet is a great way to build native-like applications with a safety valve.
 It’s the quickest solution when it comes to bug fixing and emergency updates.
 It helps keep the app user-base happy and does to our business.
 With technology such as Code Push, what was once available for huge players like Facebook, Google or Uber is now ready to use for everyone, thanks to Microsoft.
 If you want to know more, write us.
 We’ll help you choose a suitable technology to solve your problem, as React Native with Code Push could be the silver bullet in your case.

-At 10Clouds, we have a bunch of experienced mobile developers working in React Native and native technologies alike.
+At 10Clouds, we have a bunch of experienced mobile developers in our offices in Poland, working in React Native and native technologies alike.
 If you’re looking for a team to get your mobile product running, get in touch with our award-winning company!